crowdfavorite/wp-social/README.md

 * (fix) use esc_url_raw() (thanks kanedo)

 ## Changelog ##

+### 3.1 ###
+* Update functionality to use the latest facebook API, the old API is deprecated.
+This removes the aggregation by URL method, which means shares/likes not coming from the broadcasted post cannot be aggregated.

 ### 3.0 ###
 * (fix) Change specific nonce behavior for WordPress 4.0 compatibility.